karlkfi/kpt-config-sync/docs/user/system_config.md

 ## Overview

-The System directory contains resources used to configure the GKE Policy Management system.
+The `system/` directory contains resources used to configure the GKE Policy Management system.

 ## Repo